rogerpadilla/nukak-website/docs/entities-inheritance.md

 ---
-weight: 90
+weight: 100
 ---

-# Advanced Entities
+## Inheritance between entities

 The inline comments in the code below have concise descriptions of advanced use cases.